 Plantar fasciitis is the tissue that connects the heel to the toes.
 Inflammation of this tissue is quite common, especially among runners.
-If you constantly feel a piercing pain in your heel when you take your first steps in the morning, you might have Plantar Fasciitis.
-If you are suffering from this illness, treatment is easily administered and you will be cured in a few months.
+If you constantly feel piercing heel pain when you take your first steps in the morning, you might have Plantar Fasciitis.
+If you are suffering from this illness, treatment is easily administered and you will be cured in a few months with machines for shockwave therapy available here at Remington Medical.

 The first thing the podiatrist doctor will do is examine where the pain is coming from.
 Together with your illness history, he will easily diagnose your illness.
 He may have to take imaging tests like radiographs and/or ultrasound images in order to rule out any other causes of the pain.
 It could be a broken bone, or a pinched nerve, and they have to be sure that what you are suffering from is plantar fasciitis.